Akshit-112/AkshitsBookStore/AkshitsBookStore/README.txt

 Added new migration 20231120133650_addProductToDb.cs to .DataAccess project and updated database

 0845
-Reviewed SOE and checked Product table in it, those 3 columns it has requiered field already.
+Reviewed SOE and checked Product table in it, those 3 columns it has requiered field already

 0848
 Added new migration 20231120134810_addValidationToProduct.cs

+0856
+Added ProductRepository class to Repository and IProductRepository interface to IRepository folder

+0900
+Added Product to UnitOfWork and IUnitOfWork